IvanMartinez/oauth2_webmachine/README.md

 # oauth2_webmachine

 This is a sample implementation of an OAuth 2 server using Webmachine.
-It's intended to be used as a reference or starting point for other implementations. *It's not secure as it is*, mainly because it uses HTTP clear-text communication.
+It's intended to be used as a reference or starting point for other implementations. **Don't use it in a production enviroment as it is**, it hasn't been properly tested or audited for that.
+The authors take no responsability for any damage or issue resulting from using this implementation.
+Please read the LINCENSE file.

+It certainly **is not secure** because it uses clear-text communication.
+If you want to enable encryption, read the [webmachine wiki](https://github.com/basho/webmachine/wiki) or use a reverse-proxy like [Nginx](http://wiki.nginx.org/Main).

 ## Quickstart